CAMBI-tech/BciPy/README.md

 2. Change directory in your terminal to the repo
 3. Run `pip install -e .`
 4. If using Mac, you will need to install XCode and enable command line tools. `xcode-select --install`
 5. If you're on Windows, you may need to uninstall pygame (`pip uninstall pygame`).
-Psychopy, for historical reasons, keeps pygame but it just spams your console logs if you only want to use pyglet (which we are in this repository!)
+Psychopy, for historical reasons, keeps pygame but it just spams your console logs if you only want to use pyglet (which we use in this repository!)

-To just use the built-in functions:
+If wanting the latest version from PyPi:
 1. `pip install bcipy`

 ## Usage Locally

 Start by running `python bcipy/gui/BCInterface.py` in your command prompt or terminal.
 You may also invoke the experiment directly using command line tools for bci_main.py.

-Ex.`python bci_main.py` *this will default parameters, mode, user, and types.*
+Ex.`python bci_main.py` *this will use default parameters, user, experiment and task*

 You can pass it attributes with flags, if desired.

-Ex. `python bci_main.py --user "bci_user" --mode "RSVP"`
+Ex. `python bci_main.py --user "bci_user" --task "RSVP Calibration"`

+Use the help flag to see other available input options: `python bci_main.py --help`

 ## Example usage as a package